 - Online development course

-Investment and ownership
+Investment and Ownership

 - Ask their opinions on issues and policies

-- Creating goals during evaluations
+- Create goals during evaluations

 - Signs name when responding to emails and adding advising notes